DanielMDouglas/CE_analysis/README.md

 ### The `waveform` Class

 This class contains the data from a single line of a data file as described above.
-This is the output of a single channel, using a single configuration setting, etc.  The important attributes of this class are `header`, which is a ditionary containing the values of the header fields described above, and `samples`, which is a series of ADC values.
+This is the output of a single channel, using a single configuration setting, etc.  The important attributes of this class are `header`, which is a dictionary containing the values of the header fields described above, and `samples`, which is a series of ADC values.
 Also contained in this class are `ticks`, which is a series which serves as the t-coordinate (in ADC ticks) of the `samples`.  `ticks` is always just `[0, 1, 2, ..., Nsamples - 1]`.

 Additionally, the `waveform` class has some utility methods, such as